 Dentistry is the diagnosis, treatment, and prevention of conditions, disorders, and diseases of the teeth, gums, mouth, and jaw.
 Often considered necessary for complete oral health, dentistry can have an impact on the health of your entire body.

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
-Dr. King completed at least eight years of schooling to earn his Doctorate of Dental Surgery (DDS) degree.
+Dr. Cowley completed at least eight years of schooling to earn her Doctorate of Dental Surgery (DDS) degree.
 If a doctor is a pediatric dentist, this means that he or she specializes in caring for children from infancy through their teen years.
 A pediatric dentist has received the proper education and training needed to work with young kids.